vault27/Foundation/ssl.md

 ## Record protocol - Application Data

+`[TLS Record Header] + [Encrypted Data] + [Authentication Tag]`

 - Traffic protection between peers
 - Division of traffic into a series of records, each of which is independently protected using the traffic keys
 - TLS ensures that all messages cannot be replayed or reordered
 - Nonce is used, starts at fixed value, for incremented for each new message, if nonce is not correct, connection is dropped
+- In TLS 1.3, the nonce is generated independently by both the client and server based on shared keys and a sequence number
+- TLS record with application data includes:
+    - Content Type - 23
+    - Protoocol version TLS 1.2 or TLS 1.3
+    - Length of encrypted data
+    - Nonce
+    - Encrypted HTTP data
+    - Authentication Tag for integrity
+- Authentication Tag - verifying that the data was not tampered with during transmission.
+The authentication tag is produced using a Message Authentication Code (MAC), combined with encryption

 Example of application data - nothing interesting